Get Matched With Early Childhood Education Programs

 • Flexibility – To be a teacher’s assistant you will be performing numerous tasks that involve skills that are clerical, instructional, physical, mental, and more.

-• Clerical skills – You will need to know how to use a printer to print out worksheets and fliers, grade papers, record data like attendance records, and more.
+• Clerical skills – You will need to know how to use a printer to print out worksheets and fliers, record data like attendance records, and more.

 Depending on the state, school, and other factors, Teacher's Aides may be required to have additional training or a paraprofessional certificate.
 Title I schools require all teacher assistants to have proven academic skills and college training.
-Teacher's Aides in these schools must have an Associate's Degree or a Paraprofessional Certificate.
+Teacher's aides in these schools must have an associate degree or a paraprofessional certificate.
 Earning a paraprofessional certificate requires 48 college semester hours and the ability to assist in teaching reading, writing, math, and more.

 Find Teachers Assistant and Early Childhood Education Jobs